CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 # Examples for using Allas in CSC supercomputers

 CSC supercomputers, Puhti and Mahti, do not provide permanent storage space for research data.
-The data that needs to be for a longer time than just few weeks should be copied to Allas object storage service.
+The data that needs to be stored for a longer time than just few weeks, should be copied to Allas object storage service.
 Allas provides a platform that you can use to store your data as long as you CSC project is active.
 In addition to storing, Allas can be used for transporting data between different servers and sharing data with other users.